CxAalto/gtfspy/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
-* Support for Python 2.7 and 3.4
+* Support for Python 3.4

 What things you need to install the software and how to install them